learningequality/studio-docs/docs/manage_content.rst

 To restore deleted topic, subtopic or a content item, follow these steps.

 #.
 Click the |trash| button in the :ref:`Edit Channel Content Toolbar <edit_content>`.
 #.
-Select the checkbox of the topics, subtopic or a content item you want to restore from the **Managing deleted content from...** window.
+Select the checkbox of the topics, subtopic or a content item you want to restore from the **Managing deleted content** window.

    .. figure:: img/restore-deleted.png
          :alt: Restore deleted content.

          Restore deleted content.

 #.
-Click the **Restore Selected** button to restore them to their original position, or **Delete Selected** to permanently delete them.
+Click the **Restore Selected** button to restore them to their original position, or :red:`Delete Selected` to permanently delete them.
 #.
-Click the button **Close** and remember to publish the changes to the channel.
+Click the button :blue:`CLOSE` and remember to publish the changes to the channel.